majianjia/nnom/examples/keyword_spotting/README.md

 As said before, the datasets are all equal to or below 1 sec.
 Before training, these voice commands are padding to 1 seconds which have all len = `16000`.
 If we split the 16000 into size of 512 with overlapping of 50%, we will get `63` pieces.

 Normally, we takes 13 coefficients in each windows `512 point or 31.25ms`(see how much the data is compressed !).
 But we will ignore the first one.
-I dont know why but peoples are doing this (maybe the very low frequency are less meaningful in speech?).
+I dont know why but people are doing this (maybe the very low frequency are less meaningful in speech?).
 So, every `512` audio data we got `12` coefficients.

 Then it is easy to guess why the MFCC "image" has `63` in width (timestamp) and `12` in height (coefficients).

 ## Porting

-The example under `mcu` is originally for STM32 with DFSDM and digital microphone.
-The specific board I use is [STM32L476-Discovery](https://www.st.com/en/evaluation-tools/32l476gdiscovery.html) together with RT-Thread.
+The example under `mcu` was originally built for STM32 with DFSDM and digital microphone.
+The board I use was [STM32L476-Discovery](https://www.st.com/en/evaluation-tools/32l476gdiscovery.html) together with RT-Thread.

 However, it is quiet straight forward to port to your development board.
 MCUs based on cortex-M only need to provide an audio source from the mic (also include CMSIS-DSP for FFT)